jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 SELECT USERNAME, PROFILE FROM DBA_USERS where USERNAME='FIVETRAN_USER';
 ```

 Next, we create an **EC2 instance** to serve as the **SSH Server**, tunneling Oracle traffic securely to Fivetran.
 For this demo, we once again selected a **minimal compute and storage configuration** (t3.micro, 8 GiB) to minimize cost.
+For networking configuration, we also create a new security group to allow SSH traffic (TCP Port 22) from the internet.

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%204%20(EC2%20SSH%20Server).png)